xuewenya/skills-review-pull-requests_1/README.md

 ## Step 4: Suggest change

-_nice work reviewing that pull request :sparkles:_
+_Nice work reviewing that pull request :sparkles:_

 Now that you have explored the different ways you can review a pull request it is time to learn how to use _suggest changes_.